 Each plan displayed the promotional monthly rate prominently and the renewal rate directly below in smaller text, so the full cost picture was visible before any decision was made.

 One detail on this page deserves explanation because the screenshots flag it specifically: the Control Panel selector.
 Each plan card shows a Control Panel dropdown with two options: SPanel and cPanel.
-Here is why that choice matters.

-I selected the Mini plan with SPanel as the control panel and clicked Get Started.
+I selected the Mini plan with SPanel as the control panel and clicked ”Get Started‘.
 The next step was domain selection, presented as two clear side-by-side options: create a new domain or use an existing domain by entering it directly.
-I selected Use own domain and entered my domain.
+I selected ‘Use own domain‘ and entered my domain.

 The checkout page combined account creation, client information, and payment into a single form.
 Account creation offered email and password fields with a Signup with Google option available.

-Client information covered first name, last name, optional company name, VAT number, country, state, city, postcode, street address, and phone number.
+Client information covered: first name, last name, optional company name, VAT number, country, state, city, postcode, street address, and phone number.

 Payment Information presented three options as clearly labeled radio buttons:

 The Order Information panel below confirmed: Plan name, domain name, data center, period, control panel selection, and the product price showing both the promotional rate and the standard rate.
-A footnote confirmed that the special initial price applies for the first invoice only and the product renews at the regular price.
+A footnote confirmed that the special initial price applies to the first invoice only and the product renews at the regular price.

 One configuration worth noting sat within the Order Information panel: the Data Center dropdown.
 Clicking it revealed four options: First available, USA Dallas, USA New York, and Europe.
-I selected Europe.
+I selected ‘Europe‘.

 A Promo – One Time 10% discount was applied automatically, reducing the subtotal.
 A single Terms of Service checkbox at the bottom completed the requirements before the Complete Order button became active.